 About Yoga and Meditation

 I’m a yoga beginner.
-Is the Vagabond Temple suitable for me?
+Is Vagabond Temple suitable for me?

 I’m an advanced yoga practitioner/yoga teacher.
 Is the Vagabond Temple suitable for me?

 Yes, Yoga is a spiritual path which is infinite.
 Therefore everyone can learn more and deepen their practice.
-Our professional teachers have the knowledge to lead you one step further on the path by fine-tuning your sadhana (spiritual practice) as well as teaching advanced yoga techniques.
-We have a special program for yoga teachers who are interested in developing their skills and teaching methods.
+Our teachers are all experienced professionals, who have the knowledge to lead you one step further on your path by fine-tuning your sadhana (spiritual practice) as well as teaching advanced yoga techniques.

 Do I need to bring my own mat?

 No, our yoga hall is equipped with everything you need for the classes.
 Although you may do so if you desire.
-It is also possible to purchase a yoga mat at the retreat centre upon arrival.
+It is also possible to purchase a yoga mat at the retreat shop.

 Are there any suggested reading materials before coming to the retreat?

 Yes.
-Below a selection of our suggested reading list (most of them are available online).
+Please find a selection of our suggested reading material below (most of them are available online).
 Of course you are encouraged to seek spiritual books that appeal to you.